triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 * `--num-prompts`: The number of unique prompts to generate.
 * `--dataset`: HuggingFace dataset to use for benchmarking.

-You can optionally set additional model inputs with the following option:
+You can optionally set additional model inputs with the following options:
 * `--extra-inputs {input_name}:{value}`: An additional input for use with the model with a singular value, such as `stream:true` or `max_tokens:5`.
 This flag can be repeated to supply multiple extra inputs.
+* `--output-tokens-mean`: The mean number of tokens to request from the model.
+* `--output-tokens-stddev`: The standard deviation of the number of tokens to request from the model. input data.

 # Metrics